rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>Bad link URI to navigate in browser.
-This is defined in config.xml: Navigation\BadLinkURI.</p>
+Bad link URI to navigate in browser.
+This is defined in config.xml: Navigation\\BadLinkURI.
 ####Access